-The Lenoir Police Department hosts a "Citizen's Canine Academy" each year.
+Implemented in 2005, the Lenoir Police Department has been pleased to offer a Citizen's Canine Academy each year.
 K-9 Officers from within the department instruct citizens on basic obedience exercises with their pets.
 This training provides owners a chance to conduct "hands on" training with pets to improve obedience issues.

 No aggression or protection training is offered in this course.

 There is no cost to attend the training; however, donations to supplement the canine budget are graciously accepted.

 Classes are held every Thursday night from 6 p.m. to 7 p.m. for 7 weeks with applications submitted in late August. (see application for class info) Time is allowed for a review of what was covered during previous sessions, as well as to introduce new exercises and address individual problems.
 Training takes place at various locations inside the city.
 Class size is kept small to provide an appropriate instructor/handler ratio.